coopyey/alg-quicksort/README.md

 2. Repeat 1, but for randomized quicksort.
 3. Repeat 1, but for an array with sorted in increasing order values.
 4. Repeat 3, but using randomized quicksort.

+### To Run
+* Simply run `make` to run.

+Note: the rebuild function will destroy any output file named `output.txt`, which is the default file output name.
+Consider changing the name of `output.txt` before running again if you wish to keep results.
+Alternately, simply remove the `cleanout` command from the makefile - the program is built to append results to the file.